Federation of International Bandy: Rules of the game

-The rules of bandy is set in the Bandy Playing Rules.
+The rules of bandy are set in the Bandy Playing Rules.
 It is overseen by the Rules and Referee Committee.

 Cooperation with other sport governing bodies

 FIB has an agreement with the International Skating Union to use the same arenas.
 The cooperation between the two federations is increasing, since both have an interest in more indoor venues with large ice surfaces being built.

 Presidents

 The following persons have been presidents of FIB: